About Laurie McCabe

 "I'm not turning my camera on.
 I just don't feel like having to see myself there whatever I happen to look like today, but now it's kind of like a way to connect, so maybe we don't all feel like we have to look so put together and perfect all the time."

-Yeah, I've seen that too a lot of people are switching their cameras on just so they want to feel connected.
+Yeah, I've seen that too.
+A lot of people are switching their cameras on just so they want to feel connected.

 Yeah, absolutely!
-Although I know there'll be a day when I'm in my pajamas.
+Although I know there'll be a day when I'm in my pyjamas.
 I have bad hair and I will not put my camera on if I don't have to.
 But, you know, for the most part, I think most of us are a little more relaxed about that.
 I know even in personal life I had a virtual happy hour with three really good girlfriends the other day.
 One is like, yeah, washed my hair and other was like yeah look at my roof and so, yeah, maybe bringing back humanity is one little tiny silver lining of this horrible thing.

 Yeah, absolutely.
 It's a one-time similar landing and I think because we get work into homes, our homes into work.
 We're kind of in a comfortable spot with each other because, you know, it's a very personal thing our homes are very personal.
 But if you're getting that into work, it means that there is a kind of comfort level that I have with you when I talk to you even though I am at home, citing the level of comfort also has risen up and that's a great thing.